Written by Gerhard Menzel

 Directed by Douglas Sirk

-Director Douglas Sirk was often touted for his melodramas of his era in the 1950’s.
+Director Douglas Sirk was often touted for his melodramas of his era in the 1950s.
 However, many of his films dealt with issues not really talked about in society during the time the films were released.
-A common theme seemed to be race relations and the prejudice that surrounded it.
+A common theme seemed to be race relations and the prejudice that surrounded them.

 Ten years later, the bloom is off the rose.
 Astree no longer loves the island.
 She hates the heat, the fevers which come around every season, and even the music she once loved, La Habanera.
 She and Don Pedro have married and they have a son.
 Cultures clash as Don Pedro chides her for coddling her son when she refuses to allow him to accompany his father to the bullfighting.
 Ten years before, the bullfights thrilled her.
 In addition, Don Pedro is terribly jealous, even going as far as ripping apart a dress that another man once told her she looked pretty in.